Unhindered Conversations: Are You a High-Maintenance Girl? Why You Don’t Have to Apologize

 What’s the appropriate level of maintenance and self-care, anyway?
 No one else can determine and define that but you.
 Some people may see it as excessive or insufficient, but that’s okay as long as it’s enough for you.
 If you’re thinking of mixing up your “maintenance” routine, here are some ideas:

 Enhance your self-care routine by adding a little something extra.
 Yes, cleanse-tone-moisturize is an acceptable skincare regimen and it works for some people, but if you want to pamper yourself, add POND’S Age Miracle Ultimate Youth Essence to your nighttime routine.
-It contains hyaluronic acid for comfort and deep hydration, plus mineral-rich red algae that make skin supple and smooth.
+It contains for comfort and deep hydration, plus mineral-rich red algae that make skin supple and smooth.

 For your hair, use Cream Silk Triple Keratin Rescue Ultimate Hair Fall Defiance Treatment Shot once a week.
 This three-in-one solution is like a salon treatment in a tube, containing ingredients that strengthen hair, tame frizz, and restore your locks from extreme dullness.